Welcome

 Employers are required to conduct mandatory Right to Work checks on all prospective employees.
 Having a National Insurance number is not part of these checks, and the possession of a National Insurance number does not prove that an individual has a right to work.
 The employer you want to work for will tell you what documents you need to show.

-If you do not have a National Insurance number you can find further information on how to apply for one here.
+If you do not have a National Insurance number, you can find further information on how to apply for a National Insurance number.
 You will be advised of the documents you will need to provide when making your application.

-- The Mobile Phone provider, Three has rolled out a support package for Ukrainian refugees arriving in the UK.
-You will be able to get a free, 30 day, pay as you go SIM card with unlimited UK calls and texts and also free calls and texts from the UK to Ukraine.
+- The Mobile Phone provider, Three, has rolled out a support package for Ukrainian refugees arriving in the UK.
+You will be able to get a free, 30-day, pay as you go SIM card with unlimited UK calls and texts, and free calls and texts from the UK to Ukraine

-- Virgin Media O2 offers support to those affected by events in Ukraine – Virgin Media O2 have also removed data charges for data use in Ukraine and will credit charges for calls and texts to and from Ukraine and the UK for their customers.
+- Virgin Media O2 offers support to those affected by events in Ukraine.
+They have also removed data charges for data use in Ukraine, and will credit charges for calls and texts to and from Ukraine and the UK for their customers

 Free driving courses

-The AA is offering free Drive Confident refresher course from AA Driving School and BSM to Ukrainian refugees.
+The AA is offering Ukrainian refugees a free Drive Confident refresher course from AA Driving School and BSM.

-In Ukraine, people drive on the other side of the road, and it’s unlikely that many Ukrainians will be familiar with UK signs, or restrictions like the Congestion Charge and Low Emission Zones.
+In Ukraine, people drive on the other side of the road, and it is unlikely that many Ukrainians will be familiar with UK signs, or restrictions like the Congestion Charge and Low Emission Zones.

-Somerset Skills and Learning also have free education and wellbeing support for refugees in Somerset
+Somerset Skills and Learning have free education and wellbeing support for refugees in Somerset.

 Diversity Voice ESOL – Free English Lessons